St Neots: St Neots Parish Church

-The parish church of St Neots itself is dedicated to St Mary the Virgin.
+The parish church of St Neots itself is dedicated to St Mary the Virgin and is apart of the Diocese of Ely.

 The late 12th-century parish church was almost completely rebuilt in the 15th century, making it one of the largest and grandest medieval churches in modern Cambridgeshire.
 In the 19th century, it was provided with a high quality set of stained glass windows depicting the life of Jesus Christ.
 It is considered to be a very fine building, and has been called the Cathedral of Huntingdonshire.

-Writing originally in 1958 before the enlargement of the town and the reconstruction of the bridge, John Betjeman said:
+Writing originally in 1958, before the enlargement of the town and the reconstruction of the bridge, John Betjeman said:

-The good small market community has a medieval bridge over the Ouse and a well-proportioned Market Square, but the church is tucked away on the fringe of the town.
+"The good small market community has a medieval bridge over the Ouse and a well-proportioned Market Square, but the church is tucked away on the fringe of the town.
 It is almost everything a good town church should be: a luxurious Perpendicular building with perhaps the finest tower in the county, faced in ironstone and pebbles with ashlar dressings – an agreeable contrast in colour and texture.
 The roof is almost flat – although not over-elaborate it is very English and most satisfying.
-There are several Perpendicular screens.
+There are several Perpendicular screens."

 Other churches

 There are two other Anglican churches in St Neots, in the formerly independent settlements of Eynesbury and Eaton Socon.
-The Eynesbury parish amalgamated with the St Neots parish in 2020 and works in harmony in the Parish of St Neots with Eynesbury.
+Eynesbury and St Neots parishes amalgamated in 2020 forming the Parish of St Neots with Eynesbury.
 The Eynesbury church is also dedicated to St Mary the Virgin.
-The church at Eaton Socon is also dedicated to St Mary the Virgin, and is described as an evangelical church.
+Unlike the two churches forming the Parish of St Neots with Eynesbury the church in Eaton Socon, also dedicated to St Mary the Virgin, is apart of the Diocese of St Albans and describes itself as an evangelical church.

-The Roman Catholic church in St Neots is in East Street, described as The Roman Catholic Church of St Joseph's, St Neots.
-It is located in East Street.
+There is one Roman Catholic church – The Roman Catholic Church of St Joseph's, St Neots.

-The largest non-conformist church building in St Neots is the United Reformed Church in the High Street.
+The largest non-conformist church is the Open Door Church.

 Media

-Regional local news and television programmes are provided by BBC East and ITV Anglia.
+Regional news and television programmes are provided by BBC East and ITV Anglia.
 Television signals are received from the Sandy Heath TV transmitter.

 Local radio stations are BBC Radio Cambridgeshire, Heart East, Greatest Hits Radio East, Star Radio, HCR FM and Black Cat Radio, a community based radio station.

 The Hunts Post is the town's local weekly newspaper.